aoraki/WeatherAPI/README.md

 ```
 docker run -p 8080:8080 weather-api
 ```
-You can send requests to http://localhost:8080 the same way you would if you were running the Jar file directly or running the WeatherAPI app directly from your IDE.
+When running the WeatherAPI in Docker, you can send requests to http://localhost:8080 the same way you would if you were running the Jar file directly or running the WeatherAPI app directly from your IDE.
 ### Continuous Integration
 The CI in CI/CD.
 This repo is housed in Github so advantage can be taken of the built-in Github Actions capability of Github.
 A simple workflow file has been provided in the repo at `.github/workflow/gradle-build.yml`.
 This workflow will check-out the repo, set up a Java 11 environment and then run the gradle wrapper build command.
 The build will also trigger the unit tests, generate a Jacoco test Coverage report and build a Jar file.